adonisjs/legacy-docs/3.0/routing.md

 Routes are defined inside `app/Http/routes.js` file, but they are used everywhere.
 For example-

 1. Inside a view, to create navigation bar.
-2. Inside Controllers, to redirect to a different url, etc.
+2. Inside Controllers, to redirect to a different URL, etc.

-As your application will grow, you will find yourself changing route url's quite often.
+As your application will grow, you will find yourself changing route URLs quite often.

 Now changing them inside the routes file is quite easy, but finding their references inside the views and controllers is not something you are going to enjoy.

 #### as(name)

 `as` method will give a unique name/identity to a route.
-So that you can use it with it's name instead of the url.
+So that you can use it with its name instead of the URL.

 ```javascript
 Route